rangeetpan/MergeConflict/Transformation.Conflict/Readme.md

 7. The completed code for this part of the tutorial can be found in the folder "part1b-attempt2-complete".

-## Part 1c: Supporting negative positions and ranking.
+## Part 3: Understanding Witness Functions.

 1. Go to the folder "part1c".